-Bill Worrell is an internationally touring guitarist, composer, and songwriter.
-His recent tour credits include lead guitarist for the Grammy-winning band, “America”.
+Bill Worrell is an internationally touring guitarist, composer, singer, songwriter, and producer.
+His recent tour credits include lead guitarist for the Grammy Award winning band, America.

 Born in Pasadena, CA, Bill grew up in the music industry.
-For much of the 80’s, his father, Jeff Worrell, played lead guitar for Natalie Cole.
-During the 90’s, Jeff went on to do Front-of-House mixing for artists such as Edgar Winter, Fleetwood Mac, and Pat Benatar.
+His father, Jeff Worrell, played lead guitar for Natalie Cole throughout the 1980’s.
+During the 90’s, his dad switched gears into live mixing and went on to work with artists such as Edgar Winter, Fleetwood Mac, Pat Benatar, Dave Mason, Sheena Easton, Bread, and currently America.
 “These people were always around the house”, says Bill.
-“Mike Botts from Bread gave me my first drum lesson and Neil Giraldo showed me how to play my first barre chord, ‘G’ I think it was”.
+“Mike Botts from Bread gave me my first drum lesson and Neil Giraldo showed me how to play my first barre chords”.

 After graduating California State University Northridge with his Bachelor's of Music in Classical Guitar Performance, Bill went on tour with the 70's classic rock group, America.
 Starting as the guitar technician, he had the opportunity to "sub" for long-time lead guitarist Michael "Woodsy" Woods.
 Upon Woods' departure in 2013, Bill took over as full-time lead guitarist, keyboardist, and vocalist.